Studies indicate Johnson & Johnson booster provides strong protection against omicron - NewsBreak

 One study was conducted by the South African Medical Research Council and involved more than 69,000 healthcare workers from mid-November to mid-December.

-According to a statement from Johnson & Johnson, two Johnson & Johnson shots reduced the risk of hospitalization from the variant by up to 85% during the trial.
+According to a statement from Johnson & Johnson, two J&J shots reduced the risk of hospitalization from the variant by up to 85% during the trial.

 “Data from the (South Africa) study confirm that the Johnson & Johnson COVID-19 booster shot provides 85 percent effectiveness against hospitalization in areas where Omicron is dominant.
 This adds to our growing body of evidence which shows that the effectiveness of the Johnson & Johnson COVID-19 vaccine remains strong and stable over time, including against circulating variants such as Omicron and Delta,” said Mathai Mammen, M.D., Ph.D., Global Head, Janssen Research & Development, LLC, Johnson & Johnson, in the release.
 “We believe that the protection could be due to the robust T-cell responses induced by the Johnson & Johnson COVID-19 vaccine.
 Furthermore, these data suggest that Omicron is not affecting the T-cell responses generated by our vaccine.”

-In a second study, conducted by Beth Israel Deaconess Medical Center, research indicated using the Johnson & Johnson shot as a booster for those who received two initial doses of the Pfizer vaccine generated a 41-fold increase in neutralizing antibody responses.
+In a second study, conducted by Beth Israel Deaconess Medical Center, research indicated using the J&J shot as a booster for those who received two initial doses of the Pfizer vaccine generated a 41-fold increase in neutralizing antibody responses.

 Using the Pfizer shot as a booster, however, generated a 17-fold increase in neutralizing antibodies, according to the release.